Foreign financial services regime – your questions answered

 Foreign AFS licensing regime

 The new foreign Australian financial services (AFS) licensing regime allows FFSPs from jurisdictions that are regulated in a sufficiently equivalent jurisdiction to Australia (as approved by ASIC) to apply for a 'foreign' AFS licence so it can provide a range of financial services to Australian wholesale clients, whether from inside or outside of Australia.
 The final foreign licensing regime is very similar to previous proposals.
-More information about it can be found in our earlier alerts for (see Foreign financial services regime reworked and Foreign providers must hold Australian licence) – note however that the other proposals have changed significantly.
+More information can be found in Foreign financial services regime reworked and Foreign providers must hold Australian licence) – note however that the other proposals have changed significantly.

 How do I know if I am eligible to apply?